mietek/halcyon-website/pages/tutorial/index.md

 $ source <( /app/halcyon/halcyon paths )
 ```

-Halcyon installs development tools and other dependencies in the _base directory,_ `/app`.
-Changing this path isn’t recommended, because it’ll prevent you from getting started as quickly as possible.
+Halcyon installs development tools and other dependencies in the _base directory,_ which defaults to `/app`.
+Changing this path isn’t recommended, because it’ll prevent you from using previously-built archives.
 If you still want to do it, set [`HALCYON_BASE`](/reference/#halcyon_base) before running the setup script.

 Install GHC and Cabal